raytung/VagrantTemplate/README.md

 # VagrantTemplates

-Aims to provide a list of vagrant (with ansible) templates so I can simply copy-and-paste to a new project
+Aims to provide a list of vagrant (with ansible) templates for everybody.

 #### Currently supports